awsdocs/iam-user-guide/doc_source/list_awssso.md

 ## Resources Defined by AWS SSO<a name="awssso-resources-for-iam-policies"></a>

-AWS SSO has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+AWS SSO does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to AWS SSO, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for AWS SSO<a name="awssso-policy-keys"></a>